Lewis and Clark's Columbia River

 The 1854 cadastral survey (tax survey) for T4N R1E, in the southwestern quarter of Section 19, shows the "F. Shobart" home on the ridge overlooking "Vancouver Slough", today's Lake River.

-The U.S. Bureau of Land Management General Land Office Records Website (2007) shows Frederick Shobart being granted title to 8 acres of T4N R1E Section 19, on April 1, 1865, under the 1820 Sale-Cash Entry.
-The records also show Frederick Shobart and Catherine Shobart being granted title to 299.59 acres of T4N R1E Section 19, and T4N R1W, Section 24, on August 27, 1871, under the 1850 Oregon Donation Act.
+The U.S. Bureau of Land Management General Land Office (GLO) Records database (2007) shows Frederick Shobart being granted title to 8 acres of T4N R1E Section 19, on April 1, 1865 (1820 Sale-Cash Entry).
+The database also shows Frederick Shobart and Catherine Shobart being granted title to 299.59 acres of T4N R1E Section 19, and T4N R1W, Section 24, on August 27, 1871 (1850 Oregon Donation Act).

 After the Civil War Union Soldiers settled the Ridgefield area.
 The town which grew up around "Shobert's Landing" became known as "Union Ridge" after the Civil War Soldiers.